lightning/bolts/01-messaging.md

 messages in the protocol are never more than that length anyway.

 The _it's ok to be odd_ rule allows for future optional extensions without negotiation or special coding in clients.
-The "ignore additional data" rule similarly allows for future expansion.
+The _extension_ field similarly allows for future expansion by letting senders include additional TLV data.
+Note that an _extension_ field can only be added when the message `payload` doesn't already fill the 65535 bytes maximum length.

 Implementations may prefer to have message data aligned on an 8-byte boundary (the largest natural alignment requirement of any type here);